Scranton, PA Solar Panels

 Scranton Area Utility Providers

-Scranton residents receive electricity from three main utility providers: Met-Ed, Penelec, and PPL.
-Based on 2023 data, their rates range from 17.2¢ to 19.5¢ per kilowatt-hour.
+Scranton residents receive electricity from three main providers: Met-Ed, Penelec, and PPL.
+As of 2023, their rates ranged from 17.2¢ to 19.5¢ per kilowatt-hour—all exceeding the national average of 16.0¢.

 Scranton Utilities Electricity Rates